 Today's walking is generally flat and once you leave Carrion there are few towns in between so make sure you eat a hearty breakfast and your water bottles are filled as there are no facilities for the first 17km until you reach Calzadilla de la Cueza.
-If you need to stock up on snacks you can do so here, or wait until Ledigos which is another 6 km further.

-Leave Carrión de los Condes by crossing the 16th century bridge and passing the 10th century Benedictine Monasterio de San Zoilo.
-This was originally built as a convent but was used by the royal family of Castilla y Leon as their court.
+If you need to stock up on snacks you can do so here, or wait until Ledigos which is another 6km further.
+Leave Carrión de los Condes by crossing the 16thcentury bridge and passing the 10th-century Benedictine Monasterio de San Zoilo (now a 4-star hotel).
+This was originally built as a convent but was used by the royal family of Castilla Leon as their court.
 From here the Camino de Santiago is reasonably straight and follows an old Roman road known as the Via Aquitana, alternatively known as the Calzada de los Peregrinos.
 This ancient road provided a link between Burgos and Astorga.

-After approximately 16 kilometres you come to the village of Calzadilla de la Cueza but you will have spotted the church tower a long time before you reach the village.
+After approximately 16km you come to the village of Calzadilla de la Cueza but you will have spotted the church tower a long time before you reach the village.
 The village is tiny, primarily just one street.
-Head out of the village taking a right at the main road and following the gravel path to the left.
+Head out of the village taking a right at the main road and follow the gravel path to the left.

-About 2 kilometres from Calzadilla de la Cueza you will pass the remains of the once hugely important 11th century pilgrim hospital of Santa Maria de las Tiendas.
-The old monastery also marks the halfway point of the Spanish section of the Camino.
-On leaving the monastery, you continue along the track before a slight upward climb before descending into Ledigos and the few final kilometres to Terradillos, a small humble village of just 80 residents and the approximate halfway point of the full Camino walk.
+Continue along the track before a slight upward climb then descend into Ledigos and the few final kilometres to Terradillos, a small humble village of just 80 residents and the approximate halfway point of the full Camino walk.